Skip to main content Skip to search Skip to search

 Ferocious and vulnerable poems about redefining acts of creation, destruction, deconstruction, and recreation, from a singular Indigiqueer point of view

-a body more tolerable is a collection of powerful and haunting poems full of mythos, fairy tales, allusion, and magic.
-Divided into three parts, the book takes an intimate exploration of Indigenous grief, trans identity, and frustrated desires in ways that reject perception.
-Author jaye simpson conjures up dazzling multiverses throughout their mythic journey as they dance and run wild in their own manifestation of girlhood.
+a body more tolerable is a collection of powerful and haunting poems combining faerie tales, mythology, and a self-divinized female rage.
+Divided into three parts, the book examines Indigenous grief, trans identity, and frustrated desires in ways that reject perception.
+Gone is the soft, kind, gentle girl that author jaye simpson once thought she would become.
+Instead, she unravels the sticky threads of colonialism with poems that exact lyrical acts of self-surgery.

-In these visceral poems, teeth gleam, graze skin, or sink into flesh, becoming bloodied and exposing the animalistic hunger that lies within.
+In these visceral poems, teeth gleam, graze skin, and sink into flesh, becoming bloodied and exposing the animalistic hunger that lies within.
 Pulsating with yearning and possibility, a body more tolerable is a book that resists typical notions of physicality and sex to dream of a world more divine.
+It is a call-out into the canon for a new age, one filled with retribution and recompense.

 About the author